Water Sample Analysis

 Public Health Inspectors can review requirements for testing before submitting samples to PHO.

-If testing is required on a water source that is not listed in the PHO Laboratory water testing menu below, or testing is needed to identify specific etiological agents in water related to a laboratory confirmed clinical case or outbreak investigation, boards of health are asked to consult with the microbiologist, or designate, overseeing the water testing program prior to sample submission.
+If testing is required on a water source that is not listed in PHO’s laboratory water testing menu below, or testing is required to identify specific etiological agents in water related to a laboratory confirmed clinical case or outbreak investigation, boards of health are asked to consult with the microbiologist, or designate, overseeing the water testing program prior to sample submission.

 Sample collection requirements, sample handling, shipping conditions, test information including testing frequency, turnaround times and reporting limits are dependent on the specific water source.
+For disinfected water sources, ensure the sodium thiosulfate preservative in the collection bottle has not expired prior to sampling.
 Samples will not be processed if the requisition is not completely and accurately filled in when received at the laboratory; and a new sample and completed form will be required to be submitted.
 [Click on individual testing links for test directory details – see below.]

 For general information related to sample collection, labelling, storage, transportation and chain-of- custody of drinking water samples that fall under the Drinking Water Systems Regulation (Ontario Regulation 170/03) and Small Drinking Water Systems (Ontario Regulation 319/08), refer to the Ministry of Environment, Conservation and Park’s Practices for the Collection and Handling of Drinking-Water Samples.